acode/cli/README.md

 f . arg0 arg1 --kwarg0 "Hello World" --kwarg1 Goodbye
 ```

-Though it won't change the function output as-is.
-To push your function to a
+Though it won't change the function output as-is. `params.args` would be equal
+to `["arg0", "arg1"]` and `params.kwargs` would be
+`{"kwarg0":"Hello World","kwarg1":"Goodbye"}`.

+### Pushing to the Cloud

-development environment in the cloud:
+To push your function to adevelopment environment in the cloud:

 ```
 $ stdlib up dev